csmith763/homepage/docs/source/OutreachBlogPosts/principles/principles.rst

 While the position of the ball allows us to determine its height, another important piece of information is the slope of the surface at a given position.
 At each point along the surface, the :boldblue:`gradient` is equivalent to the slope of the surface that the ball can move along.
 The :boldblue:`gradient` is mathematically represented by :math:`\nabla f(x)`, and it always points uphill, which is opposite to the red arrows shown in the previous image.

 To gain an intuition for the :boldblue:`gradient`, experiment with the two GeoGebra applets embedded below.
 For this first applet, the scenario of the ball moving on the curved track is mimicked.
-The orange point can be dragged along the curved surface between the two boundaries, and as the point moves the red arrow representing the :boldblue:`gradient` of the function changes size and direction.
+The orange point can be dragged along the curved surface between the two boundaries, and, as the point moves, the red arrow representing the :boldblue:`gradient` of the function changes size and direction.
+You can also toggle to view the :boldblue:`descent direction`, which will be introduced later in this section.

 .. ggb:: skys5x3g
     :width: 800